westpoint-robotics/GLAWS/README.md

 ## Operating the SpearBot
 The robot (dubbed SpearBot) uses the PixyCam to identify and engage targets based on specified rules of engagement.
 Additionally, the robot can search for targets and operate at varying levels of autonomy.
 The robot can be controlled with (or without) a PS4 controller.

-- Levels of Autonomy: This governs how the operator interacts with the robot
+- Levels of Autonomy: This governs how the operator interacts with the robot.
+Levels of autonomy are denoted by an LED color when using a PS4 controller.
     - `Semi-Autonomy w/ Teleoperation` (Human-in-the-loop): Operator teleoperates the robot.
 Operator must give engage order.
     - `Semi-Autonomy w/o Teleoperation` (Human-in-the-loop): Robot automatically searches for targets.
 Operator must give engage order.
     - `Supervised Autonomy` (Human-on-the-loop): Robot automatically searches for targets.
 Robot automatically engages targets.
 Operator can send commands to robot (e.g. stop engaging).
     - `Full Autonomy` (Human-out-of-the-loop): Robot automatically searches for targets.
 Robot automatically engages targets.
 Operator **cannot** send commands to robot.

 - Robot States: The robot's state affects its behavior.
 It is closely tied to the `levels of autonomy` and denoted by an LED color if you're using the PS4 controller.
-    - `Disarmed` (Cyan Light): Robot cannot perform any actions.
+    - `Disarmed`: Robot cannot perform any actions.
-    - `Target Spotted` (Yellow Light): A valid target has been spotted and the robot is waiting for an `engage order`.
+    - `Target Spotted`: A valid target has been spotted and the robot is waiting for an `engage order`.
 This state is only used when the robot is `semi-autonomous`.
-    - `Engaging Target` (Red Light): Robot is engaging a target.
+    - `Engaging Target`: Robot is engaging a target.

 - Robot Interface: The status of the link that you have with the robot.
 Only applicable when using a PS4 controller.
     - `Normal`: Commands can be sent to the robot from the controller.
     - `Jammed`: Commands cannot be sent to the robot from the controller.
+Operator can temporarily unjam the link by deploying ECCM.

 - Signature Types: Types of targets.
 A target type could have more than one associated color.
     - `Friendly`: Friendly targets
     - `Hostile`: Hostile targets